Gill-Singh-A/PClub-DVWA/README.md

 * After opening Blogs, we see that the Title, Content and Link of the Blogs are fetched through */getBlogDetails* endpoint.
 After running ***sqlmap*** on it, we found that **blog** parameter is vulnerable to ***SQL INJECTION*** vulnerability.
 After that we dump the Database, we found from the HINTS table that the passwords are weak and uses MD5 Hashing Algorithm, after running rockyou, we find every password.
 * On logging in with *kaptaan* user, we find that there is a flag.
 * On logging in with *amansg22* user, we find that there is logo of ***Aerial Robotics***.
 After using ***steghide*** on it, we found a QR Code, after scanning the QR Code we get a **base64 encoded string** and decoding it and doing **ROT13** on it, we get the flag.
+* On logging in with *ritvikg22* user, we find the link to netcat server and pwn challenge.
 * After getting *routes.txt*, we see an endpoint **/ipDetails**.
 When we open it, we see a Input Tag asking for an IP Address.
 After entering a valid IP and hitting search, we get the details of the IP Address.
 When we type a wrong IP we don't see that data.
-This is vulnerable to command injection and after seeing the Hint we got from routes.txt, we run the following *;env* to get the Environment Variable.
+This is vulnerable to command injection and after seeing the Hint we got from routes.txt, we run the following *; ifconfig* to get the MAC Address of etho Interface.
 From here we get another Flag and IP Address to the Netcat Challenge.